 Seven Mile Market was among 11 businesses and individuals honored at the chamber event, sponsored by North Oaks.

-Rita Feinberg of Suburban Club of Baltimore County was honored as businessperson of the year.
+Rita Feinberg of was honored as businessperson of the year.
 She puts together luncheons, Bar Mitzvahs and other events at the club.
 "Rita has approached each event as if it were her own," according to the award nomination form, read by Mitchell.

-Linda Lazarus of BB&T Bank's Quarry Lake branch was honored as "Employee of the Year."
+Linda Lazarus of 's Quarry Lake branch was honored as "Employee of the Year."
 She's worked at BB&T since 1998, and is customer relations manager.
 She is also the treasurer of the Pikesville Police and Community Relations Council.

 Mitchell read the nomination form for Lazarus, which stated: "Linda is the best example of a dedicated employee" and "Linda is the voice of patience."

 "We complement each other," said Marcy Gorman of BB&T who nominated Lazarus.
 "We work well together, but our focus is the same: the success of the branch."

 The Fedder award of excellence in architectural design went to the accounting firm , and Zahlco Construction, for their work revitalizing the old Pikesville Firehouse into offices.